natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 PLEASE if you're gonna hate a tool, at least don't make yourself look like an incompetent dev doing it.

-You can see the original code at the [https://javascript.plainenglish.io/tailwind-is-an-anti-pattern-ed3f64f565f0](author's post here).
+You can see the original code at the [author's post here](https://javascript.plainenglish.io/tailwind-is-an-anti-pattern-ed3f64f565f0)

 The author's disingenous CSS.